top of page

 “You’ve got to keep progressing,” reasons the British singer-songwriter.
 “Like John Martyn.
 Like Robert Plant.
 Like Radiohead…”

 Yet all the great artists come with a backstory, and there’s no doubt this artist was forged by an early career that took in passion, hardship and redemption.
 Rewind to the late-’90s, then, and as the son of forces parents stationed in Germany, Matt found himself packed off to a Bristol boarding school with a rudimentary cassette player and a stack of dubious tapes.
-He had little use for ABBA and Simply Red, but was spellbound by the souped-up, shape-shifting power-blues of Led Zeppelin’s debut and II.

 “That’s when I fell in love with music,” he says.
 “When I knew it would be part of my life.”